horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 - **Bitcoin is slow**

-    The underlying blockchain powering Bitcoin cannot currently process more than a few million transactions per day.
+    The underlying blockchain powering Bitcoin cannot currently process more than half a million transactions per day.
 While this aspect is being addressed on various fronts we are yet to see a widely adopted solution.

 - **Bitcoin is complicated**